vitaly/dotvim2/plugins/31-completion/plugins/youcompleteme/files/README.content.md

     See [documentation](http://valloric.github.io/YouCompleteMe).

-    > Note: to get rid of the "missing .tern-project file" warning, createa a
+    > Note: to get rid of the "missing .tern-project file" warning, create a
     > global `~/.tern-project` file. see `:h .tern-sub-project`.